MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/01-Set-up-environment.md

 - Create a segment-based journey
 - Create a trigger-based journey

-## Exercise 1: Procure a trial and upload assets
+## Lab 1: Procure a trial and upload assets
 You need access to Dynamics 365 Customer Insights to complete this guided project.

 ### Task 1: Sign up for a Dynamics 365 Customer Insights trial